 In 2012, Danske Bank set up Danske IT in Whitefield, Bangalore and hired 800 engineers to work on business banking, personal banking, transaction banking and various other technologies.

 Bulking up its innovative endeavours was a direct result of the competitive pressure to deliver better digital services and software.

 Danske Bank partnered up with global IT consulting & outsourcing solutions provider ITC Infotech who provided the first 600 employees.
-Subsequently, Danske Bank converted it into a subsidiary of Danske Bank and transferred 400 of the ITC employees to the company’s own rolls, making it Danske Bank’s first captive centre outside of Europe.
+Subsequently, Danske Bank converted it into subsidiary of Danske Bank and transferred 400 of the ITC employees to the company’s own rolls, making it Danske Bank’s first captive centre outside of Europe.

 The decision to make it a captive centre is a key element in many larger companies’ outsourcing trajectories.
 Moving the operations closer to the company’s core is a strategy for reclaiming ownership

 On 31 March 2017, Shell opened its brand new 52 acre, custom-built Shell Technology Centre Bangalore, becoming the third hub globally alongside Houston and Amsterdam.
 With a capacity of 1500 people, the role of Shell’s R&D hub is to dive deep into high-tech innovation projects.